redaelkate/SmartLine/README.md

 ## **Project Context**

 This project, SmartLine, was developed as part of a hackathon organized by [**AI Crafters**](https://aicrafters.com/).
-The hackathon aimed to explore innovative solutions in AI-driven automation, and SmartLine emerged as a promising solution for automating call center operations.
+The hackathon focused on building voice bots, and SmartLine emerged as a promising solution designed to streamline call center operations.

 ---